pphamzc/cshtml-template-conversion/ReadMe.txt

 5. Set the output directory and name of pdf file.
 6. Click on Create Invoice Button.
 7. Compare your generated PDF file to the sample pdf file in Sample-Invoice-PDF directory.
 9. Repeat as many times as necessary to match generated pdf to sample pdf in format.
-Note content should hard code so you should not have to worry about that.
+Note content are hard coded so you should not have to worry about that.

 NOTE
 ----

 Standard_US_ConsolidateInvoice is the sample template that has been completed.
-You will use this as a guide on how to update the Jackson_Health_ConsolidateInvoice for this challenge.
+You will use this as a guide on how to update the following templates :

+Madeo_Sweden_SEK_ConsolidateInvoice
+Madeo_Sweden_EUR_ConsolidateInvoice
+Madeo_Polish_ConsolidateInvoice
+Madeo_finland_ConsolidateInvoice
+Madeo_Atos_IT_ConsolidateInvoice

+for this challenge.